pythoniszen/gpt-api-terminal-chatbot/README.md

 ## Usage
 To start the chatbot, run: python3 chatbot.py while in the project directory.
 Follow the on-screen prompts to interact with the chatbot.

+Respond with "quit" to the chatbot to close the program.

 ## Customization
 You can customize the chatbot by modifying the `chatbot.py` file.
 Adjust parameters like `model`, `temperature`, and `max_tokens` as per your requirements.